 Fortunately the 12 year old has since returned to our shelves, bearing the sub-heading of “Double Oak”.
 Bottled at 40%, it retails for around £35.

 Smell: Malt and cereal.
 Buttery biscuit.
 Fresh apple and lemon.
 Honey and vanilla fudge.
 Fresh cut grass.

 Taste: Vanilla and honey.
 Buttered toast.
 Lots of apple and a touch of citrus.
 Caramel.
 Malty finish with some dry woody spice.

-Value for money: The Glenlivet has never really been a favourite of mine, although I did go through a few bottles of the 12 year old in the early days of my whisky adventure.
-There’s decent quality on offer here though, and it’s light years ahead of the Founder’s Reserve offering that replaced it for a while.
+Thoughts: The Glenlivet has never really been a favourite of mine, although I did go through a few bottles of the 12 year old in the early days of my whisky adventure.
+There’s decent quality here and it’s light years ahead of the Founder’s Reserve offering that replaced it for a while.
 You can’t really complain at £35 for a product 12 years in the making, especially when you’d pay the same for gins and vodkas that were churned out in a few hours.

 For more on The Glenlivet, visit here.